maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

   and application policies;
-* Major MCE changes, including ambient light sensor support based on the IIO subsystem, accelerometer IIO subsystem, led-control for other devices, user configuration customisation, loads of clean ups and more;
+* Major MCE changes, including ambient light sensor support based on the IIO subsystem, accelerometer IIO subsystem, led-control for other devices, user configuration customization, loads of clean ups and more;
 * maemo-input-sounds package finished, adding vibration and sounds;
 * Stable power management for the Droid 4 - lasting days without suspending;
 * Application launcher "Debian" submenu to launch any Debian application;